This feature is only available if you are on the Enterprise licensing plan.

 The integration is now active for your organization.

-- Go to Admin > Organization Settings and make a note of the Site URL for your organization.
+- Go to Admin > Organization Settings and note the URL for your organization.

 - Sign out.